Elastic Bayesian Model Calibration: Elastic Bayesian Model Calibration

 For computer model applications, input variables can induce both phase and amplitude variability in the computer model outputs, resulting in fundamentally different shapes over the range of plausible inputs.
 Additionally, model discrepancy can result in an imperfect match between the computer model prediction and observed data at the correct value of the model inputs.
 With misaligned functional data, we must consider model discrepancy in both phase and amplitude variability to accurately represent discrepancy-induced shape distortions in the functional predictions.

-When model discrepancy is not solely driven by amplitude variability, pointwise (non-elastic) calibration (as in Section \ref{sec:pointwise_cal}) will produce biased estimates of the calibration parameters.
-Another large problem with the use of the $\ltwo$ metric is known as the \textit{pinching problem}, \cite{ramsay-li:1998}.
+When functional response variability is not solely driven by amplitude variability, pointwise (non-elastic) calibration (as in Section \ref{sec:pointwise_cal}) will produce estimates of the calibration parameters that may not agree with the true physical values, when these exist.
+Even when phase variability is taken into account, there exists a problem with the $\ltwo$ metric known as the \textit{pinching problem} \citep{ramsay-li:1998}.
 Specifically, if we have two functions, $f_1$ and $f_2$ and the range$(f_1)$ is entirely above the range$(f_2)$, the $\ltwo$ metric becomes degenerate and pinches the warped function.
 To address this problem, \cite{srivastava-etal-JASA:2011} introduced a mapping for functional data called the {\it square-root velocity function} or SRVF that improves functional alignment, and provides fundamental mathematical equalities that lead to the formal development of this topic.
 Moreover, the metric used in the alignment is a proper distance and avoids the pinching effects of the standard $\ltwo$ metric in function space without the use of a penalty.
 We propose functional calibration metrics that account for both phase and amplitude variation while properly measuring the distance between functions.